luyi1888/pico-dirtyJtag/README.md

-# This is cJTAG branch.
+# This is cJTAG branch
-Currently only oscan1_short mode is supported.I am using Rockchip RV1106 MCU as bringup chip.
+Currently only oscan1_short mode is supported.
+I am using Rockchip RV1106 MCU as bringup chip.

 | Pin name | GPIO   | Pico Pin Number |
 |:---------|:-------| -          |